AndrewJHart/plex_media_sorter/README.md

 ===========

 - A configuration file to replace the hardcoded defaults at the top of script.
+- add cleanup function to remove folders once media has been moved
 - bash script that will build the python script, set as executable file, and rename it - so that transmission (or any program) can invoke it.
+- consider moving this into a class or more OOP pattern

 Notes
 =====